awsdocs/aws-cloudtrail-user-guide/doc_source/encrypting-cloudtrail-log-files-with-aws-kms.md

 The CMK that you choose must be in the same region as the S3 bucket that receives your log files\.
 To verify the region for an S3 bucket, inspect the bucket's properties in the S3 console\.

 1. Add policy sections to the key that enable CloudTrail to encrypt and users to decrypt log files\.
-   + For information about what to include in the policy, see [AWS KMS Key Policy for CloudTrail](create-kms-key-policy-for-cloudtrail.md)\.
+   + For information about what to include in the policy, see [Configure AWS KMS Key Policies for CloudTrail](create-kms-key-policy-for-cloudtrail.md)\.
 **Warning**
 Be sure to include decrypt permissions in the policy for all users who need to read log files\.
-If you do not perform this step before adding the key to your trail configuration, users without decrypt permissions cannot read encrypted files\.
+If you do not perform this step before adding the key to your trail configuration, users without decrypt permissions cannot read encrypted files until you grant them those permissions\.
    + For information about editing a policy with the IAM console, see [Editing a Key Policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-editing) in the *AWS Key Management Service Developer Guide*\.
    + For information about attaching a policy to a CMK with the AWS CLI, see [put\-key\-policy](https://docs.aws.amazon.com/cli/latest/reference/kms/put-key-policy.html)\.